 Isobutyric acid, valeric acid and isovaleric acid are corrosive to skin.
 Chemicals that are corrosive to skin are deemed to cause serious eye damage.
 This is supported by irreversible eye effects including corneal opacity and iritis observed in available studies for isobutyric acid and valeric acid.
 The available data for pivalic acid indicate that pivalic acid is less irritating to eyes but the severity of effects observed still warrant classification as an eye irritant.
-No data are available for 2-methylbutyric acid in the absence of data and based on structural similarity read across from isobutyric acid, valeric acid and isovaleric acid is considered appropriate.
+No data are available for 2-methylbutyric acid.
+In the absence of data and based on structural similarity, read across from isobutyric acid, valeric acid and isovaleric acid is considered appropriate.

 In a non-GLP compliant eye irritation study similar to OECD TG 405, 3 mg of pivalic acid was instilled into the eyes of NZW rabbits (6 replicates).
 Observations were recorded at 1, 4, 24, 48 and 72 hours, and at 7 days.
-The following mean scores were reported at 24, 48 and 72 hours: corneal opacity 0.11/4, iritis 0.11/2, conjunctival redness 1.7/3.
+The following mean scores were reported based on observations at 24, 48 and 72 hours: corneal opacity 0.11/4, iritis 0.11/2, conjunctival redness 1.7/3.
+Individual animal scores were not reported.
 Irritation effects were reversible in all animals within 4 days (REACH n.d.-a).

-In a non-GLP compliant eye irritation study similar to OECD TG 405, 0.2 mL of pivalic acid (undiluted) was instilled into the conjunctival sac of both eyes for each of two NZW rabbits.
+In a non-GLP compliant eye irritation study similar to OECD TG 405, 0.2 mL of pivalic acid (undiluted) was instilled into the conjunctival sac of both eyes for each of 2 NZW rabbits.
 Observations were recorded at 1-2, 24, 48 and 72 hours, and at 7 days.
-The following mean score were reported at 24, 48 and 72 hours: corneal opacity 2/4, iritis 1.87/2, conjunctival redness 2/3, chemosis 2.83/4.
-Individual scores were not available.
-Irritation effects were not reversible within 7 days but showed signs of reversibility (REACH n.d.-a).
+The following mean scores were reported based on observations at 24, 48 and 72 hours: corneal opacity 2/4, iritis 1.87/2, conjunctival redness 2/3, chemosis 2.83/4.
+Individual animal scores were not reported.
+Irritation effects were not fully reversed within 7 days but showed signs of healing (REACH n.d.-a).

-In a non-guideline eye irritation study (BASF standard), 0.05 mL of isobutyric acid (undiluted, 99% purity) was instilled into the conjunctival sac of one eye for each of two Vienna White rabbits.
+In a non-guideline eye irritation study (BASF standard), 0.05 mL of isobutyric acid (undiluted, 99% purity) was instilled into the conjunctival sac of one eye for each of 2 Vienna White rabbits.
 Observations were recorded at 24, 48 hours and at 8 days.
-The following mean score were reported at 24 and 48 hours: corneal opacity 3/4, iritis 0/2, conjunctival redness 0.3/3, chemosis 2/4.
-Iritis developed over time in both animals with mean score of 2/2 at day 8.
-Individual scores were not available.
+The following mean scores were reported based on observations at 24 and 48 hours: corneal opacity 3/4, iritis 0/2, conjunctival redness 0.3/3, chemosis 2/4.
+Iritis developed over time in both animals with a mean score of 2/2 at day 8.
+Individual animal scores were not reported.
 Irritation effects were not reversible within 8 days (REACH n.d.-b).

-In a non-guideline eye irritation study (BASF standard), 0.05 mL of valeric acid (undiluted) was instilled into the conjunctival sac of one eye for each of three White Vienna rabbits.
+In a non-guideline eye irritation study (BASF standard), 0.05 mL of valeric acid (undiluted) was instilled into the conjunctival sac of one eye for each of 3 White Vienna rabbits.
 Observations were recorded at 24, 48, 96 hours and at 8 days.
-The following mean score were reported based on observations at 24, 48 and 96 hours:
+The following mean scores for individual animals were reported based on observations at 24, 48 and 96 hours: